-Faculty-supervised participation in the production process through positions of leadership, which includes but is not limited to crew heads, stage management, assistant directors, assistant designers, and assistant technical directors.
+Faculty-supervised participation in the production process through positions of leadership, which includes but is not limited to actors in major roles (eligible roles determined prior to casting), crew heads, stage management, assistant directors, assistant designers, and assistant technical directors.
 Students may not register for Theatre Practicum; the department chair registers all students for Practicum after productions have been cast and all duties have been assigned each semester.
-Stage Manager receives 1 credit; otherwise, 0.5 (1/2) credit.
+1 credit.
 May be repeated for credit.
 Practicum credit is limited to 8 credits over 4 years.